-The main difference between the 3-D OQC and the BGU correlators exists in their output.
-In the BGU correlators each transverse slice of the 3-D correlation space is reconstructed separately from a different computergenerated hologram (CGH).
+The main difference between the 3-D OQC and the BGU correlators exists in their output stage.
+In the BGU correlators each transversal slice of the 3-D correlation space is reconstructed separately from a different computer generated hologram (CGH).
 In the 3-D OQC, on the other hand, only a single CGH is used to reconstruct the intensity distribution of the entire 3-D correlation space at once.
-Therefore the method of detecting the correlation peaks should be modified.
-The correlation peaks are not necessarily distributed on a single transverse plane that can be recorded by a conventional planar detector.
+Therefore, the detection method of the correlation peaks should be modified.
+The correlation peaks are not necessarily distributed on a single transverse plane, which can be recorded by a conventional planar detector.
 Instead, one needs an imaging system that is capable of observing the entire 3-D correlation space.
-Such a system can be, for instance, the human vision system, which enables anyone with stereoscopic vision to observe the correlation peaks and estimate their locations in the 3-D space.
+Such system can be, for instance, the human vision system, which enables anyone with a stereoscopic vision to observe the correlation peaks and estimate their locations in the 3-D space.
 An artificial imaging system, which imitates this kind of human ability, is an additional option that should be considered in this context.